Alastor-4/HTML-CSS-Furniture-Store/README.md

-# E-commerce Landing Page
+# E-commerce Furniture Store Landing Page

-This is a project for a course, created for practice, of a simple Landing Page using HTML and CSS with an E-commerce theme.
+This is a project for a course, created for practice, of a simple Landing Page using HTML and CSS with an E-commerce Furniture Store theme.

 ## Description